saikiran-tester/saucedemo-manual-testing/README.md

 ### 🔐 Login

-- Valid login
+- Login with valid credentials
-- Invalid credentials
+- Login with invalid credentials
-- Blank username and password validation
+- Validation with blank username and password
 - Username-required validation
 - Password-required validation